nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 Datasets often contain additional information relevant to the analysis, such as a sample name, information about sequencing protocols, or other conditions needed in the pipeline to process certain samples together, determine their output name, or adjust parameters.

-By convention, nf-core tracks this type of information in `meta` maps.
+By convention, nf-core tracks this information as `meta` maps.
 These are `key`-`value` pairs that are passed into modules together with the files.
-We already saw this briefly, when inspecting the `input` for `seqtk`:
+We already saw this briefly when inspecting the `input` for `seqtk`:

 ```groovy title="modules/nf-core/seqtk/trim/main.nf" linenums="11"
 input:
 tuple val(meta), path(reads)
 ```

-If we uncomment our earlier `view` statement and run the pipeline again, we can take a look at the current content of the `meta` maps:
+If we uncomment our earlier `view` statement and run the pipeline again, we can see the current content of the `meta` maps:

 ```console
 [[id:SAMPLE1_PE, sequencer:[], single_end:false], ....]
 ```

-You can add any field, that you like to the `meta` map.
+You can add any field that you require to the `meta` map.
 By default, nf-core modules expect an `id` field.

 ### Takeaway